LinkedInLearning/virtualization-with-kvm-and-qemu-2487226/Notes.md

   -usbdevice tablet \
   -drive file=disk1.qcow2,if=virtio \
   -monitor stdio
 ```

-Start a guest with an SDL display window and the VirtIO graphics card:
+Start a guest with an SDL display window and the virtio graphics card:

 ```
 qemu-system-x86_64 \